micmejia/bible-dump/NKJV/Jeremiah/Jer 37.md

 And when he was in the Gate of Benjamin, a captain of the guard _was_ there whose name _was_ Irijah the son of Shelemiah, the son of Hananiah; and he seized Jeremiah the prophet, saying, "You are defecting to the Chaldeans!"

 ###### 14
-Then Jeremiah said, [^a]"False!
+Then Jeremiah said, "False!
 I am not defecting to the Chaldeans."
 But he did not listen to him.
 So Irijah seized Jeremiah and brought him to the princes.

 ###### 15
 Therefore the princes were angry with Jeremiah, and they struck him and put him in prison in the house of Jonathan the scribe.
 For they had made that the prison.